What are the Best Double Strollers of 2014???

 The Bugaboo Donkey with just three simple clicks, converts from a full-sized mono to a full-sized duo stroller.
 And back again.
 Flexible luggage options, why yes please, there’s plenty of room for your stuff too.

-Some other good options are the Baby Jogger City Mini Double Stroller (wider profile is not good for narrow spaces) and the Britax B-Agile Double it only takes one Britax car seat (adapters are included), so if you have twins this isn’t the side-by-side double stroller for you.
+Some other good options are the Baby Jogger City Mini GT Double Stroller (wider profile is not good for narrow spaces) but it has an adjustable handlebar (sweet) and the Britax B-Agile Double Stroller it only takes one Britax car seat (adapters are included), so if you have twins this isn’t the side-by-side double stroller for you.
 No multiples here, Sorry.
 L LOL

 Sit and Stand

 If you have an older child, generally speaking two years older than the baby you have or that you’re expecting, then the sit and stand stroller is for you.
 An older child hates being put into anything.
 They are becoming more and more independent and this allows them to get in and out easily when they want to.
 It allows them to sit or stand as well.
 Sit and stands are easier to maneuver, compact, smaller and easy to store.
 This is a stroller and a half if you think about it.
 My favorite is the Joovy Caboose Ultralight hands down.
 There is not another sit and stand stroller that I can or will recommend.
 It has a supersized sun canopy to shade me and my child, high quality materials and design mean I can have this for years, and it accommodates most car seat brands for convenience.
 Oh yeah, it also has 7 different color schemes including my fave Purpleness not pictured.